wooogler/assets/04_Work-Life_Balance.md

 ## Vacation Policy

 - Being a graduate student is tough and, (hopefully) You DESERVE time off without feeling guilty and work stress.
 This is important to recharge yourself and gain energy for upcoming semesters.
 (I call this recharge guilty feelings by doing nothing.).
 The only thing that I ask you is to let me know in advance so that I cancel the meeting and do not feel offended when you completely ignore me.
-- a graduate student that I advise gets 15 working days off per year.
-One needs to tell me 2 X N working days before the off-days where N is the number of days that you are going to use for vacation. e.g., If you are going to take a day off on Monday, you have to tell me at the latest Thursday (2 working days before Monday).
+- A graduate student that I advise gets 15 working days off per year.
+One needs to tell me 2 X N working days before the off-days where N is the number of days that you are going to use for vacation.
+For example, if you are going to take a day off on Monday, you have to tell me at the latest Thursday (2 working days before Monday).
 - At the beginning of every academic year (September), you will get 15 vacation days per fiscal year (sorry, no rollover).
 - However, if not noted, I would assume that you will be working and responsive (online), regardless of where you are.
 For example, without prior notice, I will be expecting you to work during the Winter break or Spring break (and I don't recommend that.
 You need a break)
 - Holidays defined by HR at VT are off by default.
 (You don't use vacation days on these days.) https://www.hr.vt.edu/benefits/leave/holiday-closing-schedule.html